About the Director

 I'm a director and showrunner living in Melbourne, Australia, with 10 years experience in American and Australian productions.

-I've written, produced, or directed six short films, three feature films, and several narrative fiction series.
+I've written, produced, or directed over twenty shorts, three feature films, and several narrative fiction series.

-In my capacity as creative producer of b-wind media, I am directing a webseries, and developing the script for my feature directing debut The Brazilians.
+In my capacity as creative producer of b-wind media, I write, develop and pitch films and TV series.

 I spent hours with my grandmother watching the classics